zachbroad/zachbroad/src/pages/services/email.md

 ### What is email marketing?

 Email marketing is the highly effective digital marketing strategy of sending emails to prospects and customers.

-Effective marketing emails convert prospects into customers, and turn one-time buyers into loyal, raving fans.t
+Effective marketing emails convert prospects into customers, and turn one-time buyers into loyal, raving fans.

+Oh, and did you know that at least [91% of consumers check their email on a daily basis](https://litmus.com/blog/email-preferred-more-clicks-conversions-roi)?

 ### What I offer